 A rent roll is an important document that lists all the tenants in the property.
 In real estate investing, it is an indispensable part of the due diligence process, and it is typically provided by the current owner or property management company.
 The format of the rent roll can vary – sometimes it is an Excel file, other times it is a printed report – but they all contain the same general information:

 - Tenant Name: The name of the current tenant occupying a particular space in the property.
 If the space is unoccupied at the time the rent roll is produced, the tenant name could be “vacant.”

 - Unit Number: The number of the suite or unit occupied by the tenant.

 - Unit Size: The number of square feet (or square meters) occupied by the tenant.
 For example, a tenant may occupy 1,000 square feet of space.
-This number is particularly important because rent is often charged – and rent payments are calculated – on a per square foot basis.
+This number is particularly significant because rent is often charged – and rent payments are calculated – on a per square foot basis.

 - Percent of Net Rentable Square Footage: Based on the tenant’s unit size, this is a calculated value that represents the percent of total square footage occupied by the tenant.
-For example if a tenant occupies 1,000 square feet in a 10,000 square foot building, they occupy 10% of the net rentable square footage.
+For example, if a tenant occupies 1,000 square feet in a 10,000 square foot building, they occupy 10% of the net rentable square footage.

 - Rental Rate: The rental amount paid by the tenant.
-Often, there are two columns for this information.
+Typically, there are two columns for this information.
 The first is typically expressed as a value per square foot annually and the second is the total gross monthly rent amount, which is a value calculated by multiplying the total SF leased by the gross rent PSF.